puppetlabs/bolt/documentation/experimental_features.md

 This feature was introduced in [Bolt 2.10.0](https://github.com/puppetlabs/bolt/blob/master/CHANGELOG.md#bolt-2100-2020-05-18).

 Bolt has had a limited ability to interact with Puppet's Resource Abstraction Layer.
-Users could use the `apply` function to generate catalogs and return events, and the `get_resources` plan function can be used to query resources on target.
+You could use the `apply` function to generate catalogs and return events, and the `get_resources` plan function can be used to query resources on a target.
 The `ResourceInstance` data type is the first step in enabling plan authors to build resource-based logic into their plans to enable a discover-inspect-execute workflow for interacting with resources on remote systems.

-The `ResourceInstance` data type is used to store information about a single resource on a target, including its observed state, desired state, and any related events.
+Use the `ResourceInstance` data type is used to store information about a single resource on a target, including its observed state, desired state, and any related events.

 > **Note::** The `ResourceInstance` data type does not interact with or modify resources in